sharandac/defaultIoT/README.md

 # defaultIoT

-Let's make the Ikea Vindriktning air quality sensor a little smarter.
-Here is the matching completely over-engineered firmware.
+Again and again, the wish came up that all the little helpers don't have to reinvent the wheel over and over again.
+Here is the appropriate completely overdone firmware.
+It is neatly divided into modules that can be activated or deactivated individually.
+The configuration is also saved dutifully.
+So it is possible for all my little helpers always one and the same firmware to use and everything in one pass to update if necessary.

 # Install